stackbit-projects/ts1students-9fbf3/content/pages/faq.md

       value: This is the faq page
 layout: docs
 ---
 Take a look at our most frequently asked questions below.
-If your question is not here then feel free to write to us using the form below.
+If your question is not here then feel free to write to contact us via the contact page.